Ryan-OToole/my-project-client/README.md

-##Getting Started
+## Getting Started

- run `bundle install` in the command line.
+Clone the React frontend, which is in this repo.
+Before you proceed run `bundle install` in the command line.

-Fork and clone the React frontend, which is in this repo.
-Before you proceed, request your own API key from Edamam and adjust the routes accordingly to complete successful queries of the API.
-Next, run `npm install` in the command line, followed by `npm install --save semantic-ui-react`.
-Then, run `npm start`.
-As long as you seeded your database when setting up the backend, you can log in as 'Guest' with the password 'guest'.
+ run `npm install -g json-server` in the command line to install db.json server run `json-server --watch db.json` in the command line to start.
+Make sure it's on localhost:3000

 ## Built With
 - JavaScript